Supported Devices and Configuration

-Veeam Backup & Replication does not support sharing tape devices with 3rd party tape-recording software.
+Veeam Backup & Replication does not support sharing tape devices with other Veeam backup servers, with different tape servers of one Veeam Backup & Replication installation, or with 3rd party tape-recording software.
 If you plan to run both Veeam Backup & Replication and 3rd party tape-recording software (for example, in your evaluation lab), consider that Veeam Backup & Replication by default will periodically lock the drive to perform rescan, preventing other software from recording.

 To share a tape device, configure a partition of the tape library that will be used only by Veeam Backup & Replication.

 - Do not connect partitions presented to the 3rd party tape software to a Veeam tape server.